Faris Haroun: Cercle Brugge

 After spending six months as a free agent player, Haroun signed for Cercle Brugge on 12 November 2014.

 Haroun made his Cercle Brugge debut, playing in the midfield position, in a 4–0 loss against Gent on 22 November 2014.
 Since making his debut for the club, he quickly established himself in the starting line–up, playing in the midfield position.
 However, Haroun suffered ankle injury during a 2–0 win against RSC Charleroi on 17 January 2015 and missed two matches as a result.
-It wasn't until on 8 February 2015 when he returned from injury against Anderlecht but suffered ankle injury and was substituted in the 24th minute, losing 2–0.
+On 8 February 2015 he returned from injury against Anderlecht but suffered an ankle injury and was substituted in the 24th minute, as the side lost 2–0.
 As a result, Haroun was sidelined for a month and didn't make his return on 15 March 2015, in a 3–2 loss against KV Mechelen.
 He played four more matches, as Cercle Brugge lost Play-Off III to SK Lierse and relegate to second division.
 At the end of the 2014–15 season, Haroun made thirteen appearances in all competitions.

 Ahead of the 2015–16 season, Haroun stayed at Cercle Brugge despite being relegated last season.
 At the start of the season, he continued to regain his first team place, playing in the midfield position.
-It wasn't until on 12 September 2015 when Haroun scored his first goal for the club, in a 3–3 draw against ASV Geel.
+On 12 September 2015 Haroun scored his first goal for the club in a 3–3 draw against ASV Geel.
 This was followed up by scoring his second goal for the club, in a 1–0 win against Patro Eisden.
 He started in every match until he missed one match, due to suspension.
 After serving a one match suspension, Haroun returned to the starting line–up, in a 1–1 draw against R.W.S.
 Bruxelles on 14 November 2015.
 During the 2015–16 season, he captained the side in a number of matches for the side.
-It wasn't until on 17 January 2016 when Haroun scored his third goal for the club, in a 4–0 win against R.F.C.
+On 17 January 2016 Haroun scored his third goal for the club in a 4–0 defeat of R.F.C.
 Seraing.
 He later added two more goals later in the season, scoring against K.S.K.
 Heist and K.V.V.
 Coxyde.
 Despite being suspended for second time later in the 2015–16 season, Haroun made thirty appearances and scoring five times in all competitions.